omarlari/roadshow-demo/README.md

     ]
 }
 ```
-- IAM role with SQS permissions
+- Add this IAM policy for SQS permissions to your nodegroup role
 ```
 {
     "Version": "2012-10-17",